ArduSat/ArdusatSDK-Logging/README.md

 ### Logging Other Sensor Data
-If you have a custom sketch that includes data which doesn't fit into any of the ArdusatSDK-provided data structures, two convenience functions `valueToCSV` and `valuesToCSV` are provided to format generic `float` values into CSV strings. `valueToCSV` writes a single `float` to the CSV string, while `valuesToCSV` writes an array of strings.
-The output of these functions can be given to the `writeString` function to log the data to an SD card.
+If you have a custom sketch that includes data which doesn't fit into any of the ArdusatSDK-provided data structures, two convenience functions `valueToCSV` and `valuesToCSV` are provided to format generic `float` values into CSV strings. `valueToCSV` logs a single `float` to the CSV string, while `valuesToCSV` logs an array of strings.
+The output of these functions can be given to the `logString` function to log the data to an SD card.
 Both `toCSV` functions take an optional `timestamp` argument - if this is not provided, the current time will be added to the CSV string using the `millis()` function.